 This degrading in values happens over a period of several decades and it is difficult to pin point when and who was the culprit.
 The downward slide in moral values has to be stemmed jointly and individually.
 There must be consensus among all stakeholders regarding genesis of the problem, the solution and way ahead.
 There should be a visionary, perhaps a former uncontroversial Chief who can lead the Armed Forces towards a clean moral environment.

 The second aspect is how did the DGAFMS write to Defence Secretary?
 He should have approached the respective service chief or the Chairman, COSC.
 This problem should be sorted out in-house and armed forces should not be subject to scrutiny by the bureaucrats or politicians, neither of whom are totally clean.
 The letter shows the services in poor light, especially at the senior level and erodes the respect among the junior ranks.

-Imperative need for Holistic Review & Reforms
+An Imperative Need for Holistic Review and Reforms

 In these times of adverse publicity for the Indian armed forces, the issue of ‘disability pensions to senior officers’, if true, sends negative signals.
 Interestingly however, the present controversy re-enforces and validates many of our past claims documented, in the ‘Victory India Trilogy’ (2012-16) of which our military hierarchy, including Defence Minister and COSC is aware of.
 The causes behind the steady deterioration in the quality of our military leadership are amply revealed, along with the solutions.

 The present issue relating to ‘disability pensions to senior officers’ is only a part of the bigger problem and hence must be reviewed and tackled holistically to address all intricately linked issues that have been adversely affecting the quality of our military leadership.
 As the fish rots from its head first, this rot must be arrested from the top, before it can cause any further damage to our sacred military institution – the only reliable and last bastion of the nation.